calebclayreagor/calebclayreagor.github.io/_articles/density-clustering-pt1.md

 </div>

-These methods are well suited for exploratory analysis of transportation and geodemographic data because humans are often heterogeneously organized across regions.
+Because humans are heterogeneously organized across regions, these methods are well suited for exploratory analysis of transportation and geodemographic data.
 For example, geographic features such as rivers and mountains can separate cities and populations, whereas transit hubs like train stations (see below) can promote local clustering of passengers.
 Neither situation is well-approximated by a parametric prior such as a Gaussian, and we typically don't know the number of clusters *a priori*.
-However, density-based clustering can instead rely on the contrast between local densities to identify clusters, regardless of their shapes or sizes.
+Instead, density-based clustering can rely on the contrast between local densities to identify clusters, regardless of their shapes or sizes.

 <div align="center" markdown="1">